Real-Time Semantic Background Subtraction: Real-time semantic background subtraction

 \section{Real-time semantic background subtraction}

 Recently, Braham~$\etal$ have introduced the Semantic Background Subtraction ($\SemanticBackgroundSubtraction$) algorithm~\cite{Braham2017Semantic} that leverages semantic information to help addressing the challenges of background subtraction.
-One major constraint with $\SemanticBackgroundSubtraction$ is that it requires reliable semantic information and that the best current networks are far from a real-time frame rate; $\eg$, FCN8 takes roughly $100$ ms to process a low-resolution image~\cite{Minaee2020Image}.
+One major constraint with $\SemanticBackgroundSubtraction$ is that it requires reliable semantic information and that the best current networks are far from a real-time frame rate.
 Hence, $\SemanticBackgroundSubtraction$ cannot be used in real-time constrained applications.
 In this work, we propose a novel background subtraction algorithm that extends $\SemanticBackgroundSubtraction$ for real-time applications, regardless of the semantic network processing speed.